 - If you have high blood sugar (diabetes) and take drugs to lower blood sugar, talk with your doctor.
 Weight loss may raise the chance of low blood sugar if you take drugs to lower blood sugar.
 Call your doctor right away if you have signs of low blood sugar like dizziness, headache, feeling sleepy, feeling weak, shaking, a fast heartbeat, confusion, hunger, or sweating.

 - This drug may raise the chance of seizures.
-The chance may be higher in people who have certain health problems, use certain other drugs, or drink a lot of alcohol.
-Talk to your doctor to see if you have a greater chance of seizures while taking this drug.
+The risk may be higher in people who take higher doses, have certain health problems, or take certain other drugs.
+People who suddenly stop drinking a lot of alcohol or suddenly stop taking certain drugs (like drugs used for anxiety, sleep, or seizures) may also have a higher risk.
+Talk to your doctor to see if you have a greater chance of seizures.

 - Avoid drinking alcohol while taking this drug.